Programie/FinanceTracker/README.md

 Create a new database and import the [database.sql](database.sql) into it.

+To also update the news, you have to execute `bin/update-news.php` regularly (i.e. by using a cronjob executing something like `docker exec finance-tracker-backend /app/bin/update-news.php`, depending on your backend container name).

 ### Manual

 For the manual installation method, you need a webserver running at least PHP 8.0.